Poodle mixes are wildly popular in celebrity circles as well as with dog lovers from all walks of life.

 Goldendoodles can come in standard and miniature sizes.

-The Cockapoo is not just the first true designer dog, but is also arguably the world’s most popular hybrid dog, especially in the UK!
+The Cockapoo is not just the first true designer dog, but is also arguably the world’s most popular hybrid dog.

 Because the Cockapoo has a history that dates back to the 1950s, it is also a more stable hybrid dog breed with many generations of successful crossbred litters under its belt.